jorisvink/nyfe/README.md

 WARNING: Nyfe uses experimental cryptography.

+# Confidentiality and Integrity

 Its confidentiality and integrity are protected using a permutation based authenticated stream cipher: Agelas.

-Agelas is an experimental AE construction aimed at trying to design a simple to understand and easy to implement AE stream cipher.
+Agelas is an experimental AE construction aimed at trying to design a simple to understand and easy to implement AE stream cipher based on a Sponge function.

+Lots of inspiration was taken from Keyak and SpongeWrap.

+# KDF

 KMAC256 is used as a KDF for all derivations that take place.
+KMAC256 is a NIST standard.

+# Keys

-The keys used with Agelas are derived from strong 256-bit symmetrical secrets that are stored in keyfiles.
+The keys used with Agelas are derived from strong 256-bit symmetrical secrets that are stored in keyfiles in combination with unique per-file seeds.

 Separate keys and seeds are derived from the base symmetrical secret for each new file.

-Nyfe is very minimal and lightweight as it has no external dependencies (other than libbsd-dev on Linux).
+# Metadata

 The lack of meta-data in encrypted files is by design.